 Another criterion for the durability of a thatched roof is the quality of the reed used.
 When choosing the thatching reed, the house builder has to rely mainly on the expertise of the thatcher who has to find a compromise between aesthetics, workability and durability.
-His decision depends on the available goods on the market (and thus it depends on the reed trader/trading company) and it is influenced and limited by the financial possibilities of the house builder.

 But the best thatching reed is of no use if the conditions for a high durability are negatively affected by flaws in the building physic.